chaldrich24/team-profile-generator/README.md

 # Team Profile Generator

 ## Description
 This project generates a webpage that lists out a team based on user input in the command line.
+The application was developed using the test-driven development approach along with object oriented programming with each employee created with user input becoming an object.

 ## Table of Contents
 * [Installation](#installation)